marvinthang/cs2100-visualizer/README.md

 ## 7.3 K-map Visualizer

-### Proposed
+### Goal

-The K-map visualizer should help students practise Boolean simplification interactively.
+The K-map visualizer helps students practise Boolean simplification interactively.

-It should support:
+It focuses on:

 * 2-variable, 3-variable, and 4-variable K-maps
 * minterms and don't-cares